Santiago Holidays

 How many days should you spend in Santiago?

-It is recommended to spend at least 4 to 5 days in Santiago to fully experience the city's attractions, culture, and nearby regions.
+It is recommended to spend at least 4 to 5 days in Santiago to fully explore the city's attractions, enjoy its culinary scene, and take day trips to nearby destinations.